ankitbhatia32/ipv6-repy-sandbox/Tutorial.md

   Note: If you use this IPv6 implementation and you come across an error like the following:
                            ```ValueError: too many values to unpack```
         This means that IPv6 implementation is returning four element tuple.
 You should debug that by taking the first two elements of the returned tuple, performing similar to [this](https://github.com/ankitbhatia32/repy_v2/blob/ipv6_sandbox_repy/emulcomm_ipv6.py#L2039)

+  5. Similar to Repy_V2 IPv4 implementation, stable IPv6 address has also been added to the repy_contants.py module, these perform similar function as IPv4, the attempt to connect to these IPv6 addresses, and then check our local IPv6 These addresses were choosen since are very stable.
+These are represented [here](https://github.com/ankitbhatia32/repy_v2/blob/ipv6_sandbox_repy/repy_constants.py#L53-L57)